-For example does it comply with CQC standards, NHS and non-NHS provider regulations?
+For example, does it comply with fundamental standards of care for NHS and non-NHS provider regulations?
 Will the service require licences, a medicines policy, Standard Operating Procedures (SOPs), processes or PGDs?
 Does it comply with controlled drug (CD) safe handling requirements, waste and VAT regulations if necessary?